 “Initially, we were taking blood from children by pricking for which they were suffering from pain, but now it's not painful anymore... but if the 1 minute process time could be reduced to 20-30 seconds, it would be more helpful.” - Dr. Soumya Ranjan Aacharya, Katpad MHT-2 RBSK Team

 Let's be clear this isn't about replacing lab tests for clinical diagnosis.
 It's about choosing the right tool for the job of mass screening.
-In the context of public health deployment India, the difference is stark.
+In the context of public health deployment across in India, the difference is stark.

 Odisha’s state-wide rollout provides a scalable blueprint.
 Key lessons include the critical importance of investing in structured training (the 15-day program) and dedicated field support (20+ EzeRx personnel) for sustainable adoption.
 This model is perfectly suited for CSR and NGO partnerships to expand such inclusive health initiatives.